chiranjeevH/CDR-ipdr-sdr-analytics-tools-CDR-Analysis-Tool/README.md

 # IPDR Python Project

 ## Overview
+This Python project is designed to process IPDR (Internet Protocol Detail Record) data, commonly used for network traffic analysis.
+The project offers two UI options:

+Single CSV Search: This option allows users to search using a single CSV file containing IPDR records.

+Bulk Search (ZIP): This option enables users to perform bulk searches by providing a ZIP archive containing multiple CSV files with IPDR records.

-This Python project is designed to process IPDR (Internet Protocol Detail Record) data, which is commonly used for network traffic analysis.
-The project aims to read IPDR data from a CSV file or multiple CSV files within a ZIP archive, perform data processing and analysis, and store the results in a Microsoft SQL Server database using pyodbc.
+The project reads IPDR data from CSV files, performs data processing and analysis, and stores the results in a Microsoft SQL Server database using pyodbc.
 ## Features

 - **Data Reading**: The project utilizes the `csv` library to read IPDR data from a CSV file.
 Additionally, it can handle ZIP files containing multiple CSV files for batch processing.